fpgadeveloper/ethernet96/README.md

 These are the different projects in the repo at the moment.

-* ultra96_ae625
+* AXI Ethernet (axi-eth):
+  * Uses soft AXI Ethernet IP to implement the MAC
+  * Uses PCS/PMA or SGMII IP to implement the SGMII over LVDS links
-  * Uses AXI Ethernet + SGMII core, 625MHz clock from port 3 PHY, shared logic in SGMII core for port 3 RX
+  * Uses 625MHz clock from port 3 PHY, shared logic in SGMII core for port 3 RX
   * Port 0 has been tested on hardware with lwIP echo server
-* ultra96_qgige
+* PS GEM (ps-gem):
+  * Uses PS integrated Gigabit Ethernet MACs (GEM)
+  * Uses PCS/PMA or SGMII IP to implement the SGMII over LVDS links
-  * Uses PS GEMs + SGMII core, 625MHz clock from port 3 PHY, shared logic in SGMII core for ports 0 and 1
+  * Uses 625MHz clock from port 3 PHY, shared logic in SGMII core for ports 0 and 1
   * All 4 ports have been tested on hardware with lwIP echo server

 ## Build instructions